-Date Issued: June 13, 2012 Revised: July 21, 2020
+Date Issued: June 13, 2012 Revised:

+NOTE: This procedure is legally required.
+Districts may insert their local practice below.
+The following language is provided as an illustrative example.

 Residence Classification

-Residency classifications shall be determined for each student at the time of each application, registration, and whenever a student has not been in attendance for two or more primary consecutive terms or as required by other residency guidelines.
+Residency classifications shall be determined for each student at the time of each registration and whenever a student has not been in attendance for more than one semester.
 Residence classifications are to be made in accordance with the following provisions:

 The residence determination date is that day immediately preceding the opening day of instruction for any session during which the student proposes to attend.

 Residence classification is the responsibility of the Admissions and Records Office.

-Students shall be notified of residence determination within 14 calendar days of submission of application.
+Students must be notified of residence determination within 14 calendar days of submission of application.

 A student seeking to enroll exclusively in career development and college preparation courses, and other courses for which no credit is given, shall not be subject to this residency classification requirement.

-The District shall publish the residence determination date and summary of the rules and regulations governing residence determination and classification in the District catalog or addenda thereto.
+The District shall publish the residence determination date and summary of the rules and regulations governing residence determination and classification in the college catalog or addenda thereto.

 Rules Determining Residence